William G. Burrill: Bishop

 Burrill was elected coadjutor bishop of Rochester on November 5, 1983, after 18 ballots during a special convention which took place in Christ Church in Corning, New York.
-He was consecrated on April 26, 1984, by Presiding Bishop John Allin in the Cathedral of the Sacred Heart in Rochester, New York.
-He succeeded as diocesan bishop on July 1, 1984, upon the retirement of Robert R. Spears Jr. He remained in Rochester till 1999 after which he served as Assistant Bishop of Arizona.
+He was consecrated on April 26, 1984, with Presiding Bishop John Allin as chief consecrator in the Cathedral of the Sacred Heart in Rochester, New York.
+He succeeded as diocesan bishop on July 1, 1984, upon the retirement of Robert R. Spears Jr. He remained in Rochester till 1999 after which he served as Assistant Bishop of the Episcopal Diocese of Arizona.
 He was also Bishop-in-Residence at All Saints' Church in Phoenix, Arizona.

 Personal life and death

 Burrill married Kay Clough in 1960, and together they had four children.
 After his wife died in 2010, he married Marilyn Carol Usher in 2013.
 Burrill died on June 15, 2025, at the age of 91.